johnathonroach/vagrant-drupal7/README.md

 Clone in your sites/default directory of your existing Drupal site from your repo or a fresh copt from Drupal.org.

-##WHAT ABOUT MY DATABASE?
+##WHAT ABOUT MY DATABASE FOR AN EXISTING SITE?
-Well for now, dump you database into a files named "export.sql" and place into the VagrantDrupal7 folder.
-The setup will look for this file when setting up you dev environment.
+Well for now, after the site is setup, ssh into the vm and import your data from a dump file.

+> mysql -uroot -proot drupal_dev < your_dump_file.sql

+I am working on an automaitc solutions but this one is giving me some fits.
+Will have a fix for that soon.

 ##Some details about my setup: